boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 1. `zkAbacus.Pay` calls this operation with the lock and secret that the customer reveals.
-If there were any previously stored pairs - in other words, if the merchant had previously seen this revocation lock - then the merchant aborts the Pay session.
+If there were any previously stored pairs - in other words, if the merchant has previously seen this revocation lock - then the merchant aborts the Pay session.
-2. When the merchant receives notification of a unilateral customer close, they call this operation with the revocation lock found in the on-chain transaction and no revocation secret.
-The merchant then checks the output:
+2. When the merchant receives notification that a customer has called the `custClose` entry point for a given channel, either as part of a unilateral customer close or a unilateral merchant close, they call this operation with the revocation lock found in the customer's entrypoint call and no revocation secret.
+The merchant then processes the output as specified in the [channel closing section](4-channel-closure.md#):
    - _If the returned list is empty_, then the merchant has never seen the revocation lock before.
-This means the customer closed on the most recent state of the channel and we proceed as expected.
+This means the customer is closing on the most recent state of the channel and proceeds as specified.
    - _If the returned list contains a revocation secret_, then the customer is trying to resubmit old channel state.
-The merchant uses the secret to enact a punitive close.
+The merchant uses the secret to enact a punitive close by calling the `merchDispute` entrypoint as specified.
    - _If the returned list contains only locks (without any corresponding secrets)_, this means the customer simultaneously performed a mutual close while closing unilaterally, both on the most recent state.
 This is weird behavior, but not problematic to the integrity of the protocol.
-3. When the merchant processes a mutual close, they call this operation just like in a unilateral customer close (2).
-The merchant then checks the
+3. When the merchant processes a mutual close request, they call this operation just like in an on-chain close (2).
+The merchant then checks the output and proceeds as specified in the [mutual close section](4-channel-closure.md#mutual-close):
-   output:
    - _If the returned list is empty_, then the merchant has never seen the revocation lock before.
-This is expected, so the merchant proceeds to close.
+This is expected, so the merchant continues the mutual close session as specified.
    - _If the returned list contains a revocation secret_, then the customer is trying to mutual-close on old channel state.
 The merchant aborts the mutual close.
 If the merchant knows the identity of the customer, they